Cutcopy/Vyral-Jekyll/_drafts/where-were-going-we-dont-need-roads-.md

 image:
 ---

-<iframe width="552" height="311" src="https://www.youtube.com/embed/otsTKhJat4E" frameborder="0" allowfullscreen></iframe>
+<iframe width="552" height="311" src="https://www.youtube.com/embed/otsTKhJat4E" frameborder="0" allowfullscreen=""></iframe>

 Happy New Year and 2016!
 A lot of great things are happening around us. **This year, our office teamed up with Rob Ross and in fact, he moved to Keller Williams Santa Cruz.
 Rob and I have been colleagues as accomplished Realtors for quite some time.** Many of our buyers in Santa Cruz come from the Silicon Valley.

-We’re delighted to team up and provide our clients with the maximum amount of marketing resources. **We’re thrilled to work with our clients on a deep level now.** This partnership is going to be awesome!
+We’re *delighted* to team up and provide our clients with the maximum amount of marketing resources. **We’re thrilled to work with our clients on a deep level now.** This partnership is going to be awesome!

 **You’ll hear from Rob and I in the upcoming weeks and months for the Santa Cruz Real Estate Journal with some great market updates and success stories.** If you’re thinking about buying or selling a home in the surrounding area, give me a call or send me an email today!
 I’d be happy to help you with your real estate questions and needs.